khristian-lopez/Catwalk/README.md

 # Catwalk

 ## Overview:
-Catwalk is an ecommerce application for a fashion-savvy retailer made with React and Express/Node.js.
+Catwalk is an ecommerce storefront for a fashion-savvy retailer made with React and Express/Node.js.

 ## Initialization:
 To initialize project install dependencies by running `npm install `